chriswheeldon-peakon/vitest-workspace-cwd/README.md

 ## vitest workspaces cwd issue

 This repository demonstrates that vitest does not set the process working directory to the workspace directory when running tests in each workspace.
+The tests in this package expect `path.basename(process.cwd())` to equal the package name, instead they fail as the basename equals the monorepo root directory name.

 Documentation for Vitest workspaces states that,